ClimateGlobalChange/tempestextremes/README.md

 # Installation via CMake

 TempestExtremes can be built and installed on various systems using CMake.
-Our new script, `./quick_make_general.sh`, automatically detects your system and loads any required modules before building.
+Our new script, `./quick_make_unix.sh`, automatically detects your platform(UNIX-based systems only) and loads any required modules before building.

 ## General CMake Configuration